conservationtechlab/camml/README.md

 Included in this repository (but not currently exposed through the package) are tools for training models for use with camml.
-Camml has support for YOLOv3 and MobilenetSSD but the training pipelines for those were not included in this repository.
+Camml has support for YOLOv3 and MobilenetSSD models but the training pipelines for those were not included in this repository.
 What is included here are training tools for YOLOv8 and EfficientDet.
 For either, one can train from manually boxed data or from data that has merely been labeled for image classification.
 In the latter case, MegaDetector is used to generate the training boxes (with the presumption that all the classes of interest are animals), applying the image-level labels as the labels to the boxes.
 That latter automated boxing process comes, of course, with assumptions and risks that should be taken into account.

 The first step is to clone this repository: